Badwater Ultramarathon Race Rules

 - All racers and the designated Crew Chief for each entrant must attend Racer Check-In.
-Additionally, all racers, their designated Crew Chiefs and exactly 1-2 crew members per racer must attend their assigned Pre-Race Meeting (Meeting 1, 2, or 3, based upon assigned Starting Wave times of 600, 800, or 1000am, respectively).
-Those racers who do not complete the scheduled check-in and attend their assigned meeting will not be allowed to participate.
+Additionally, all racers, their designated Crew Chiefs, and as many crew members as possible must attend the Pre-Race Meeting.
+Those racers who do not complete the scheduled check-in and attend the Pre-Race Meeting will not be allowed to participate.
 No exceptions.

 - All racers must be willing to submit to a drug urine test before (at any point prior to the race, after being officially confirmed for entry), during (at any time), or after the race (up to 90 days after the conclusion of the race).
 If any WADA banned substances are detected, the racer will be disqualified from competition, listed as DISQUALIFIED FOR DOPING in the final standings of the race, and banned for life from any AdventureCORPS event.
 Refusal to submit a urine specimen upon demand will also result in the racer being disqualified from competition, being listed as DISQUALIFIED FOR DOPING in the final standings of the race, and being banned for life from any AdventureCORPS event.
 Additionally, any Badwater Ultramarathon finisher who fails a drug test within 36 months after competing in any edition of the Badwater Ultramarathon will be retroctively disqualified from any and all previous Badwater Ultramarathon races, removed from all Badwater Ultramarathon race results, as well as banned for life from any AdventureCORPS events.